jbarratt/serialized-hugo/content/post/really_serverless_databases.md

 Information like this, though, can be massively compressed, especially if probabilistic structures such as [Bloom or Cuckoo Filters](http://blog.fastforwardlabs.com/2016/11/23/probabilistic-data-structure-showdown-cuckoo.html) are used.

+#### Spell Checking / Typo Correction

+There are many domains where the valid terms to search a database against are constrained.
+Consider a database that worked with chemicals; it would be useful to be able to autocorrect "pulonium" to "polonium" before sending the query to a backend.

+This could be true for many things, such as where there's a well-known list of keys to values, such as geographic information, or creative works like books, movies, music, and so on.
+Instead of getting the (typo'd) query from the user, searching for it, and returning an error, with a local autocorrect database, there are many other options.

+* prescreening the query before sending to the backend, only letting valid queries through
+* catching queries that come back with no results, and retrying with the most probable alternative (like google does)
+* returning the error, but giving the user some "did you mean" suggestions

+Spell checking and approximate matching algorithms tend to require lots of high volume queries, so are especially well suited to having the data local to you (and in memory, ideally.)

 #### Caching The Hot Head

 In many (and probably most) environments, queries follow a power law distribution.
 It's not uncommon to have the top 1% of queries represent 90% -- or much more -- of the total query volume.